deogakofi/crypto/readme.md

       * `trade_view.html` tradeview for bitcoin which renders when you run the app
     * `__init__.py`: Initiate flask app
     * `routes.py`: Defines the app routes

+  * `Procfile` Contains the procfile for gunicorn

+  * `requirements.txt` Contains the list of dependencies for pip install
 * It is recommended you run the solution in a virtual environment.
 Please see https://docs.python.org/3/library/venv.html